-In the beginning, it was assumed that the earth was the center of the universe.
-Then it was hypothesized that our sun is the center of the universe.
+In the beginning, it was assumed that the earth was the centre of the universe.
+Then it was hypothesized that our sun is the centre of the universe.
 We now know that both these conclusions are wrong.
-The sun may be the center of our solar system, but it is not the center of the universe.
+The sun may be the centre of our solar system, but it is not the centre of the universe.

-Another example is the odd behavior of the planet Mercury.
+Another example is the odd behaviour of the planet, Mercury.
 Newton’s universal law of gravitation was able to explain all the other planets in the solar system but the orbit and rotational period of Mercury was a bit off, and for some time no one knew why.
-Einstein came to the rescue with his general theory of relativity later on.
+Later, Einstein came to the rescue with his general theory of relativity.

-The different properties of laws of physics which shed information about their nature is given below
+The different properties of laws of Physics which shed information about their nature are given below:

 - True, under specified conditions